elix/elix.org/content/SingleSelectionMixin.md

       }
     }

-Note: The above definition for `items` is too simplistic, as it does not support the Gold Standard checklist item [Content Assignment](https://github.com/webcomponents/gold-standard/wiki/Content-Assignment), but it can suffice here for demonstration purposes.
+The above definition for `items` is simplistic, as it does not support the Gold Standard checklist item [Content Assignment](https://github.com/webcomponents/gold-standard/wiki/Content-Assignment).
+Neverthless, it can suffice here for demonstration purposes.
 A more complete component could use [SlotContentMixin](SlotContentMixin) and [ContentItemsMixin](ContentItemsMixin) to meet the Gold Standard criteria.

 The key point is that the component provides the collection of items, and they can come from anywhere.
 The component could, for example, indicate that the items being managed reside in the component's own Shadow DOM subtree: